River McDonald BSc (Hons) MSc CCAB

 Fast forward a few years I got another puppy (a wirehaired Vizsla called Molly) and I worked with an excellent local trainer who taught positive reinforcement training, and saw how much Molly thrived on this approach.
 I now have 3 dogs, Molly, another Vizsla called Dougall and a very lively and sweet springer spaniel called Ziggy.
 Dougall was a reactive dog when he first came to me and with consistency and patience he has come on leaps and bounds and is now a pleasure to walk.

-Since completing my MSc in Clinical Animal Behaviour at The University of Edinburgh in 2021, I have been working self employed as a provisional Clinical Animal Behaviourist for dogs and horses.
+Since completing my MSc in Clinical Animal Behaviour at The University of Edinburgh in 2021, I have been working self-employed as a provisional Clinical Animal Behaviourist for dogs and horses.
 I am also a dog and horse trainer (registered with Animal Training and Behaviour Council).
-I have experience in supporting dog and owners who are dealing with various behaviours from separation anxiety, aggression between dogs in the same household, fear and frustration-based behaviours.
+I have experience in supporting dogs and owners who are dealing with various behaviours from separation anxiety, aggression between dogs in the same household, fear and frustration-based behaviours.
 Getting an understanding of the emotion driving the behaviour is key to developing a behaviour plan that is evidence based and fit for purpose using ethical welfare friendly methods.

-Elona Smith MSc
+Elona Smith MSc PACT-KSA ABTC-ATI

 Clinical Animal Behaviour Graduate